About Formula Hybrid

 The Formula Hybrid Competition is an interdisciplinary design and engineering challenge for undergraduate and graduate university students.
-They must collaboratively design and build a formula-style electric or plug-in hybrid racecar and compete in a series of events.
+They must collaboratively design and build a formula-style hybrid or electric-only racecar and compete in a series of events.
 This educational competition emphasizes drivetrain innovation and fuel efficiency in a high-performance application.

 - Project management & collaboration